 The easiest way to craft on a budget is to use what you already have.
 Yep, I said it.
 That one container you hoard random craft supplies in- this is the time to use it.
 Maybe you are a newbie to the scene and don’t have a collection of crafting materials.
 You too can use what you have.
 Look around your home for these items: used, but cute wrapping paper; outdated fashion magazines; buttons that fell of your favorite collared shirt; and the jeans you ripped while running to catch the bus.
 All of these items can somehow be used in your next craft project.
 The old can surprisingly create something new!

 Coupons are one of the best ways to save.
-Craft and fabric stores like Michaels, Jo-Ann and Hancock Fabrics have coupon deals that range from 30%-60% off single items.
+Craft and fabric stores like Michaels and Jo-Ann have coupon deals that range from 30%-60% off single items.
 Many times they have 15% and 20% off your total purchase coupons.
-Sign up for their email and mail subscriptions and they will send you PLENTY of coupons.
+Sign up for their email subscriptions and they will send you PLENTY of coupons.

 Another good way to craft on a budget is to buy items that are on sale or clearance.
 Craft and fabric stores hold seasonal and holiday sales as well as their own sales.
 This will give you several chances to save!
 They also have ever existing clearance sections.
 I have to admit that some items in the clearance section are not that attractive, but if you look carefully you might find some beautiful gems.